borisschapira/boris.schapira.dev/_posts/en/web/2024/2024-06-03-speculative-rules-en.md

 ## Introducing Speculative Rules API

-The Speculative Rules API introduces a new, declarative method for instructing the browser on wat content should be prefetched and/or prerendered on behald of the site designer.
+The Speculative Rules API introduces a new, declarative method for instructing the browser on what content should be prefetched and/or prerendered on behalf of the site designer.

-The API includes a parameter called `eagerness` that determines when the browser should download the content.
+The speculation rules includes a parameter called `eagerness` that determines when the browser should download the content.
 Should it do so immediately (as FasterFox did), or should it wait for an additional signal, such as a hover (like InstantClick), or even the mouse pointer moving _toward_ the link?

 I find that the rules set by this API are **elegantly designed** and easy to comprehend.
-For instance, consider the following example:
+For instance, consider the following example, at the end of `<body>`:

 ```
 <script type="speculationrules">